 Furthermore, interpreting past fire activity from soil charcoal requires a series of assumptions about the various processes impacting soil charcoal deposition and persistence: charcoal degradation within soil may occur at different rates between systems or across depth (), subsequent fires may consume charcoal in upper soil layers () and erosion may transport particles across large distances (Conedera et al. 2009, Doetterl et al. 2016).
 Due to the myriad of factors that induce soil mixing and movement (erosion, cryoturbation, tree tip ups, bioturbation, etc), few soil systems display a stratigraphy signaling an consistent age-depth relationship (older soil at deeper depths), limiting our ability to extrapolate results (Conedera et al. 2009, Carcaillet et al. 2000).
 However, recovering individual dates within mixed soils still allows for individual records of fire across a longer time scale than that available currently in redwood fire proxies.

+X

 5.1 Conclusion

 Soil charcoal in old growth redwood forests provide a record of fire activity inaccessble through tree-ring or anthropogenic records.
 High levels of mixing may improve the capacity of charcoal to persist within soil, allowing for preservation of fire history records, though not in sequence.
 Levels of PyC are comparable to other fire-prone ecosystems, suggesting fire is a feature of coast redwood forests over thousand-year time scales.